xpqz/dyalog-docs/windows-installation-and-configuration-guide/docs/configuring-the-ide/configuration-dialog/configuration-dialog-windows-tab.md

 |X Offset|[Edit_Offset_X](../../configuration-parameters/edit-offset-x.md)|The initial horizontal position in characters of the second and subsequent edit windows relative to the previous one.|
 |Y Offset|[Edit_Offset_Y](../../configuration-parameters/edit-offset-y.md)|The initial vertical position in characters of the second and subsequent edit windows relative to the previous one.  |

-Configuration dialog: Windows (Trace Windows)
+Table: Configuration dialog: Windows (Trace Windows)

 |Label   |Parameter                                                         |Description                                                                                                           |
 |--------|------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------|